louishawkins/Codeup_Exercises/README.md

 ##Codeup Exercises
-This is my personal repository of exercises.
+This is my personal repository of exercises completed during the first half of Codeup.
+All command-line PHP scripts.

-- Roll dice.
-Takes commandline argument for number of desired rolls.
-- Arrays, arrays within arrays.
-- Increment and decrement.
+- FizzBuzz
-- Demonstrates if statements and operators.
+- Roll Dice
+- Search Arrays
-- Perhaps some surprises.
+- More!